Hieromon/AutoConnect/mkdocs/acinteract.md

 - **Fetch API**

     The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) supported by AutoConnectAux is even easy to implement than [XHR](https://developer.mozilla.org/en-US/docs/Glossary/XHR_(XMLHttpRequest)).
 AutoConnectElements can execute Fetch API-driven JavaScript that can communicate with the server sketch.
-Its script will be triggered by expected events and automatically be embedded into the HTML source of your custom web page by AutoConnect.
+Its script will be triggered by [expected events](#register-event-handling-for-autoconnectelements) and automatically be embedded into the HTML source of your custom web page by AutoConnect.

     Also, the sketch process with which the Fetch API scripts communicates can access and update the values and properties of each AutoConnectElement.
 Updated AutoConnectElement contents are immediately reflected on the custom web page by sending a response.

     This section describes a Fetch API-driven approach based on AutoConnectElements event firing and the specific API for the sketch implementation.

+    !!! info "No retries around Fetch API handling" The JavaScript containing the Fetch API that AutoConnect automatically embeds in custom web pages **does not include retry handling**.
+If the connection with the ESP module is unstable, the request will be reset by the client browser without completing the HTTP transmission/reception.
+However, the state may be difficult to understand at first glance, and the user may not be able to immediately determine what has happened.

+        When applying the Fetch API on the AutoConnect custom web page, it is recommended to keep the amount of communication as low as possible.

 ## Interact with sketches by AutoConnectElements event